CV page

 Presentation

 I am a postdoc at Grimsö Wildlife Research Station, Department of Ecology, SLU.
-My research focuses on investigating different aspects of wolf feeding ecology in Scandinavia, and it is framed within the Scandinavian Wolf Research Project (SKANDULV).
+My research focuses on the ecology and management of large and medium-sized terrestrial mammals.

 Background

 Bachelor's degree in Biology (2015) at the University of Rome “La Sapienza”, with a thesis in primate ethology carried out at the Unit of Cognitive Primatology and Primate Center, Consiglio Nazionale delle Ricerche (CNR), Rome.
 Master's degree in Ecobiologia (2018) at the University of Rome “La Sapienza”, with a thesis on arctic fox ecology conducted at the Norwegian Institute for Nature Research (NINA), Norway.
-PhD in Animal Biology from the Doctoral Programme in Environmental and Evolutionary Biology at the University of Rome “La Sapienza”, in collaboration with Grimsö Wildlife Research Station, Department of Ecology, SLU.
+PhD in Animal Biology from the Doctoral Programme in Environmental and Evolutionary Biology at the University of Rome “La Sapienza”, in collaboration with the Scandinavian wolf research project SKANDULV at Grimsö Wildlife Research Station, Department of Ecology, SLU.

 Selected publications